ttimbers/ttimbers.github.io/research/index.md

 results in a plethora of defects, including retinal degeneration, organ cyst formation, obesity, brain malformations, and various other ailments (Baker & Beales, 2009).
-Here I have been performing high-throughput, large-scale genetic screens and statistical genetic analysis in <i>C. elegans</i> to uncover new genes critical for ciliated sensory neuron development and function.
+Here I have been performing high-throughput, large-scale genetic screens and statistical genetic analysis in *C. elegans* to uncover new genes critical for ciliated sensory neuron development and function.

 ##Graduate work: Molecular mechanisms of learning and memory

-<p>My graduate research with Dr. Catharine Rankin at the University of British Columbia
-(Vancouver, BC) uncovered novel molecular mechanisms governing learning and memory through genetic and behavioural studies of a form of non-associative learning, mechanosensory habituation, in <i>C. elegans</i>.
+My graduate research with Dr. Catharine Rankin at the University of British Columbia (Vancouver, BC) uncovered novel molecular mechanisms governing learning and memory through genetic and behavioural studies of a form of non-associative learning, mechanosensory habituation, in *C. elegans*.
 This work, which led to four publications as well as an additional manuscript currently under review at PNAS, (1) revealed that the transcription factor CREB is required for long-term habituation, and localized its function to two identified interneurons (Timbers & Rankin, 2011; Li &